 Course Connects Dots between Planning and Measurable Results

-“Adaptation Planning for Coastal Communities” helps participants increase project effectiveness, leading to better outcomes.
+The Takeaway: “Adaptation Planning for Coastal Communities” helps participants increase project effectiveness, leading to better outcomes.

 Participants in the “Planning Effective Projects for Coastal Communities” course from NOAA’s Office for Coastal Management credit their training with on-the-ground successes: